Casualty (TV series): Creation

 'In 1948, a dream was born.
 In 1985, that dream is in tatters.'
+Prior to being titled Casualty, the series was developed under the working titles Frontline and subsequently City Hospital.

 According to writer Susan Wilkins, the show was conceived as a response to the political climate of the Margaret Thatcher era.
 Unwin, reflecting on its origins, stated that as young socialists, they aimed to create a "television revolution" that would be feminist, anti-racist, pro-NHS, and anti-Conservative.

-The first series of Casualty was met with controversy and discussed in the House of Commons for its negative portrayal of the NHS and depicting staff drinking on duty due to the pressures of working in A&E. Despite this, many people leapt to the defence of the series for its accuracy, including nurses at a Royal College of Nursing conference where Brock and Unwin appeared to in order to discuss the series.
+The first series of Casualty was met with controversy and discussed in the House of Commons for its negative portrayal of the NHS and depicting staff drinking on duty due to the pressures of working in A&E. Despite this, many people leapt to the defence of the series for its accuracy, including nurses at a Royal College of Nursing conference where Brock and Unwin appeared in order to discuss the series.

 Production

-Location
+Setting

-Casualty and Holby City are both currently set in the fictional Holby City Hospital, located in the fictional county of Wyvern in the southwest of England.
+Casualty and Holby City are both set in the fictional Holby City Hospital, located in the fictional county of Wyvern in the southwest of England.
 From the show's inception until Series 26, episode 16, exterior shots of the city were filmed in Bristol, featuring iconic landmarks such as the floating harbour and Clifton Suspension Bridge.

-In May 2025, a tender for production of the programme confirmed that the setting will move to a new fictional hospital based in Wales from 2027 as part of a decision to align the setting with the production location.
+On 20 May 2025, the BBC released a tender notice, inviting production companies to bid for the opportunity to produce the next three series of Casualty.
+It was confirmed on 17 December 2025 that the contract had been awarded to BBC Studios, who will continue to produce the next three series.
+It was then confirmed that the setting will move to a new fictional hospital based in Wales to reflect the Welsh NHS, as well as to align the setting with the production location.
+The changes are expected to take place in 2027.